The Rise of the Crossbow in Medieval Warfare

 The Siege of Jerusalem (1099)

 During the First Crusade, the siege of Jerusalem saw the varied use of crossbows by the Crusader army, which included many knights and foot soldiers from different orders.
 The Templars did not yet exist as a formal Order at this date (they were founded in 1119), but the broader Crusader force included archers and crossbowmen.
 These soldiers used crossbows from siege towers to clear the walls and protect the ladder carriers.
 The crossbow's ability to deliver accurate fire from the swaying platforms of siege towers was a decisive factor in the assault.
 This battle set a precedent for the use of crossbows in future Crusades and demonstrated their utility in urban warfare.
+The success at Jerusalem convinced later military orders, including the Templars, to invest heavily in crossbow training and equipment.

 The Battle of Hattin (1187)

 The Battle of Hattin was a catastrophic defeat for the Crusaders, but it notably featured the Templars' crossbowmen.
 The Crusader army, marching under extreme heat and thirst, was harried by Saladin's light cavalry.
 The chronicles record that the crossbowmen performed admirably, shooting from the flanks and rear.
 However, the lack of water and the continuous harassment eventually exhausted the troops.
 The crossbowmen's effectiveness was blunted when they ran out of bolts and were overwhelmed by the enemy.
 Hattin illustrates both the strengths and the limitations of crossbowmen: they could inflict damage but were vulnerable to combined attacks and logistic failures.
 The loss of so many Templar troops, including crossbowmen, was a blow from which the order did not fully recover in the Holy Land.
+The battle also taught the Templars harsh lessons about the need for mobile resupply of crossbow ammunition on the march.

 The Siege of Acre (1189–1191)